sang765/fP-Contributor/README.md

-# fakeProfile - Vencord Plugin for Profile Effects
+# fakeProfile - Vencord Plugin for Profile Effects and Themes

 **fakeProfile** is a Vencord plugin that allows you to use profile effects and themes without Nitro.
 Follow the installation instructions below to enhance your Vencord experience.